3.1 Understanding Object-Oriented Programming

 note If you select the text abs in a Browser or Workspace and right-click to get the context menu, you will find an entry Implementors of it.
 You can select this or use Ctrl-m (iMplementors) to see how various methods for #abs use polymorphism to specialize their answer to produce the naturally expected result.

 As an object instance is modeled by its class, it is possible to ask any object its class with the #class message.
-Observe carefully the class returned in line 2 and 3:
+Observe carefully the class returned in lines 2 and 3:

 1 class ⇒ SmallInteger